 Do not let anyone tell you what you should or should not like.
 I see on the boards people badmouthing Montblanc, Krone, and others all the time.
 I have never figured out why these people are so bent on attacking these particular brands.
 Some of these people will go so far as to tell you blatant lies about the quality, construction or marketing of these brands.
 Personally I love my Montblancs and the one Krone I have.
 Just remember, this is your hobby, so pick pens you like, just ignore the naysayers.
+The best pen collection is the one you enjoy, and the best fountain pen is the one you enjoy writing with.

 What can you expect to pay for a fountain pen?
 Tool pens (functional, clean, cheap) can be found in fantastic condition for as little as $35 (nice Esterbrook J, resaced, ready to write).
-Like many other collectables that range can get extremely high, easily over $1000 for a nice pen.
+Like many other collectibles that range can get extremely high, easily over $1000 for a nice pen.
 What range you play in depends on two things, your budget and your taste.
 Many people have outstanding collections with no pen costing over a couple hundred dollars, others have no pens that cheap.
 It is up to the individual collector to decide what they want to collect.

 One question that seems to plague new collectors is vintage or modern?
 I answer that by asking them what they like.
 There are good vintage and bad vintage, good modern and bad modern, all depending on your taste.
 You can spend thousands on a rare vintage pen, or thousands on a new limited edition.
 One basic rule is a rare pen does not tend to drop in value whereas a modern limited edition will.
 If you took my earlier advise and only bought what you liked then the drop in value is meaningless, but some people have to have stability in their collection’s value so vintage might be a better choice for them.